Table of Contents

 BigQuery

-The included BigQuery SearchProvider is intended for use with the Funding Data Set but can be adapted to most any configuration.
+The included BigQuery SearchProvider is configured for the Funding Data Set but can be adapted to other datasets.

 {